Bachelor of Science inQuality Management

 There is no room for error in the manufacturing environment.
 Employee safety and company reputation are on the line, and effective quality systems and practices must be in place and followed every day to maximize productivity and effectiveness.
 This dynamic, high-stakes environment needs professionals who are trained in quality management to help ensure excellence in all critical processes.

 Grace College’s GOAL (Grace Opportunities for Adult Learners) program is created just for students balancing work and personal commitments while pursuing an education.
 Our online Bachelor of Science in Quality Management program offers convenient scheduling and academic resources to make completing a bachelor’s degree a reality.
+In addition to competitive tuition rates, you won’t have any book costs because courses in the GOAL programs use the Open Educational Resources library and network.
 Building upon previous college credits and life-long learning experiences equivalent to about two years of college, the GOAL degree can be completed in 16 months.

 The Bachelor of Science in Quality Management program at Grace College is designed to prepare adults with the knowledge and skills to pursue careers in the manufacturing industry.
 The program focuses on the critical elements in quality management, including quality systems, post-market surveillance, design control and assurance, manufacturing quality and supply chain management, and statistical processes.
 The highly-trained instructors at Grace College will give you all the tools you need to enter this rewarding and challenging career field.

 “I was really excited when Grace offered the GOAL program, and working with a lot of other people who were doing the same thing as me.”
 Dee Anna Muraski Associate Director of Internships